JuanSebastianSalazarAguirre/nvdrones_arduino_sdk/README.md

 ## How to add the library

-- Cloned this repository on your local machine,
+- Clone this repository on your local machine,
-- please open the Arduino IDE and once open,
+- Open the Arduino IDE,
-- select Sketch > Import Library > Add Library... and point to the directory where you cloned this SDK.
+- Select Sketch > Import Library > Add Library... and point to the directory where you cloned this SDK.
-- Once this os done, go back to Sketch > Import Library but this time select the actual library "Avant_Arduino".
+- Once this is done, go back to Sketch > Import Library but this time select the actual library "Avant_Arduino".

 ## Write your first Hello World app

-After you opened the Developer Kit, red the Getting Started guide and added the SDK to the IDE.
+After opening the Developer Kit, read the Getting Started guide and add the SDK to the IDE.
 It is time to write the first app to see if everything works.

 ```{.ino}
 #include <Avant.h>